-The Major Research Essay of 5,000 words is normally written on the same subject as your second term seminar presentation, using your recent research for, and feedback from your oral presentation.
-In exceptional circumstances the essay can be written on the topic of your first-term presentation.
+The Major Research Essay of 2,500 words is normally written on the same subject as your seminar presentation, using your recent research for, and feedback from your oral presentation.
+In exceptional circumstances the essay can be written on another first-term topic.
 In either case the essay will cover the entire topic, not just the section you presented in class.
-In consultation with the instructor, you will deal with the G7 or the G20 (or in rare cases both) in the issue area you select.
-Your bibliography should have at least 25 scholarly sources.
+Your bibliography should have at least 20 scholarly sources.
 You may exchange ideas and data but not text with your presentation partner(s), to avoid any dangers of plagiarism.

 Your paper and presentation will address in turn the following questions.

+1. Introduction:
-- 1. Introduction: - a.
-What is the global challenge or problem, including past, present and projected death and destruction, and the policy and theoretical significance of this case?

-b.
-What is the debate among competing schools of thought that describe and explain the G7/G20's role and performance and their causes in this specific issue area (cf. the major causal models that explain G7/G20 performance as a whole, and as you identify schools based on but not just reproducing what others have written)?
+- a.
+What is the global challenge or problem, including past, present and projected death and destruction, and the policy and theoretical significance of this case? - b.
+What is the debate among competing schools of thought that describe and explain the G7/G20's role and performance and their causes in this specific issue area (cf. the major causal models that explain G7/G20 performance as a whole, and as you identify schools based on but not just reproducing what others have written)? - c.
+What unexplained patterns or "puzzles" arise from these existing schools?